How to Find the Best Vanguard ETFs

 Investors looking for the best Vanguard ETFs would be wise to follow the philosophy of John Bogle, the asset manager's founder.

-The Vanguard Group is the second-largest asset manager in the world, with $7.2 trillion in assets at the end of 2023.
+The Vanguard Group is the second-largest asset manager in the world, with $8.6 trillion in assets as of this writing.
 What's more, it's still growing thanks to a powerful brand and some of the most popular and cost-effective index funds on the planet.
 But given its wide array of offerings, how do you find the best Vanguard ETFs?

 The answer is simple: Follow the philosophy of its founder.

-Vanguard was established in 1975 by investing icon John C. Bogle, the man who many credit with popularizing index funds and "passive" investing instead of active trading.
+Vanguard was established in 1975 by investing icon John C. Bogle, who many credit with popularizing index funds and "passive" investing instead of active trading.
+His most famous quotes include investment advice such as, "Don't look for the needle in the haystack.
+Just buy the haystack!" and "Time is your friend; impulse is your enemy."

 Sign up for Kiplinger’s Free E-Newsletters